-6.6 STANDARD FEATURES
+6.4 STANDARD FEATURES

-The LABTEKTM N2-35 Series & LABTEKTM N2-70 Series key features include the following:
+The LABTEK[TM] TYP7P Series key features include the following:

 - Integral Air compressor

-- Air Filters
+- Compressed Gas Filtration

+- Zero Loss Condensate Drain

 - Pressure Swing Adsorption Beds

 - Safety Relief Valves

 - Integrated Storage Tank(s)

 - Automatic Pressure Cut-in/Cut-out

 - PLC User Touchscreen

+- Ethernet Connection for MODBUS TCP/IP communications

+- Outlet Gas Regulator(s)

-6.6.1 Air Compressor:
+6.4.1 Air Compressor

-The air compressor is designed internally to the cabinet and features engineered dampening system to reduce vibration and noise throughout the cabinet.
-It is an oil-less compressor with a pre-filter attached to the air input.
-The recommended replacement on the pre-filter is 1000 run hours or 1 year (whichever comes first).
+The air compressor is mounted internally to the cabinet and features engineered dampening system to reduce vibration and noise.
+It is an oil-less compressor with a durable suction filter.
+The recommended replacement on the pre-filter is 4000 run hours or every 1 year (whichever comes first).
 Dirtier environments may be required to be changed out more frequently.
 Consult your supplier for a different filter maintenance schedule if you are installing the generator in dirty environment.

-6.6.2 Air Filters:
+6.4.2 Compressed Gas Filtration

-The generator has three filters after the air compressor: particulate, coalescing, and an activated carbon filter.
-The particulate filter has a 1-micron filter that will catch any of the larger particles.
-The Coalescing has a 0.01-micron filter that will catch the remaining smaller particles.
-The Activated Carbon filter is a new addition to South-Tek System's array of filters and is specifically offered in our LABTEKTM units.
-The Activated Carbon filter removes volatile organic compounds, odors, and other gaseous pollutants from the air.
-All filters feature an auto drain that will drain the water captured after the air compressor.
-The drain is plumbed to a port on the bottom of the cabinet where the end user can connect 1⁄4" tubing and drain to a safe location or allow the water to collect in the drip pan which will need to be emptied as needed.
+The generator has three filters after the air compressor: particulate, coalescing, as a final nitrogen activated carbon filter.
+The particulate filter has a 1-micron filter element that will catch any of the larger particles.
+The Coalescing has a 0.01-micron filter element meant to remove any water particles.
+These filters feature an auto drain that will drain the water captured after the air compressor.
+The drain is plumbed to a port on the back of the cabinet where the site should connect a drain tube.
+The Activated Carbon filter removes volatile organic compounds, odors, and other gaseous pollutants from the nitrogen.